All <th> elements and elements with role="columnheader" or role="rowheader" must have data cells they describe

 Screen readers have a specific way of announcing tables.
 When tables are not properly marked up, this creates the opportunity for confusing or inaccurate screen reader output.

-When tables are not marked up semantically and do not have the correct header structure, screen reader users cannot properly perceive visually the relationships between the cells and their contents.
+When tables are not marked up semantically and do not have the correct header structure, screen reader users cannot correctly perceive the relationships between the cells and their contents visually.

 Data table markup can be tedious and confusing.
-It is important that it is done semantically and with the correct header structure.
-Screen readers have a number of features to make table navigation easier, but tables must be marked up accurately for these features to work properly.
+Markup tables semantically and with the correct header structure.
+Screen readers have features to ease table navigation, but tables must be marked up accurately for these features to work correctly.

 The Algorithm (in simple terms)

-Checks that data tables are marked up so that each header cell is used as a header of something.
+Checks data tables markup, ensuring each header cell is referenced as a header of a column or row.